Numelon-Softworks/numeserve/README.md

-# 🌍 Numelon Server for Linux
+# 🌍 numeserve
-Numelon Server for Linux is your helper to quickly start up a production Linux server for use within your infrastructure.
+numeserve is your helper to quickly start up a production Linux server with industry-leading software and an optimised configuration.

+For now, it is currently being used internally within Numelon to set up its servers.

 # 🖥️ Supported Linux Distributions
 | | **Name**   |